1. Home

 How to Perform a Recrystallization

 Recrystallization is a laboratory technique used to purify solids based on their different solubilities.
 A small amount of solvent is added to a flask containing an impure solid.
 The contents of the flask are heated until the solid dissolves.
 Next, the solution is cooled.
-A more pure solid precipitates, leaving impurities dissolved in the solvent.
+The more pure solid precipitates, leaving impurities dissolved in the solvent.
 Vacuum filtration is used to isolate the crystals.
 The waste solution is discarded.

 Summary of Recrystallization Steps